At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 We’re talking about content that resonates with the intended searcher.
 In fact, in terms of quality of writing, it’s considered better quote-unquote SEO to write at a lower level of reading.
 You don’t want to be writing a college thesis, you really want to be writing something closer to like a diary.
 You want to write how you speak.

-The two most common types of content found on the websites of plastic surgeons: procedural descriptions and blog content.
+The two most common types of content found on plastic surgery websites (of specific plastic surgeons): are procedural descriptions and blog content.

 Your procedure pages should have every single bit of information about your service that you can think of.
 You need to answer every potential question that you get.
 Often, people have separate sections of Frequently Asked Questions (FAQ).